RESEARCH STARTER

 Canterbury

 Canterbury is a region located on New Zealand's South Island in the east-central area.
 It is New Zealand's largest geographical region and stretches for roughly half of South Island's east coast.
-The region covers about 22,252 square kilometres and has a population of almost 600,000 people.
+The region covers about 22,252 square kilometres (8,591 square miles) and had a population of more than 651,000 people in the 2023 census.
 The largest population focus is in the city of Christchurch, which is also the largest city on South Island.
 Business thrives in Christchurch, and in other areas of the region, agriculture drives much of the economy.

 The Canterbury region's borders are the Pacific Ocean on the east and the Waitaki River in the south.
 To the west, Canterbury's borders are marked by the Southern Alps' main divide and several national parks, including Arthur's Pass National Park, Lake Summer Conservation Park and Aoraki Mount Cook National Park.
 The latter gets its namesake from the tallest mountain in New Zealand, Mount Cook.
 The entire region is centred on the Canterbury Plains.